Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 If you've chosen ES6 or TypeScript, it will eventually need to compile code into ES5 — the only language currently fully supported in modern browsers (see the [ES6 compatibility table](https://kangax.github.io/compat-table/es6/)).
 ES6 can be compiled to ES5 using [Babel](https://babeljs.io/) or [Traceur](https://github.com/google/traceur-compiler/wiki/Getting-Started), while Typescript has it's own compiler.

 TypeScript is the recommended choice by the Angular team.
 This is due to several reasons, one of them being that TypeScript provides the most advanced support of [decorators](http://rbuckton.github.io/ReflectDecorators/typescript.html) compared with other compilers.
 Decorators are still considered an experimental feature that will likely appear only in ES7, so most compilers don't fully support them.
-What are decorators and how are they used in Angular2?
+What are decorators and how are they used in Angular 2?
 You'll learn more a bit later.

 Besides decorator and ES6 support, TypeScript offers an opt-in type system with type-checking handled at run-time or through one of several [Typescript editor plugins](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).